 Tamicah Gelting has worked as an occupational therapist for 7 years in a variety of settings, including home health, sub-acute rehabilitation, outpatient therapy, and acute care.
 She has primarily worked with stroke survivors both in the clinic, and in research settings.

-Gelting has been teaching in the Department of Occupational Science and Technology since spring, 2015, focusing on preparing undergraduate students both for further study in graduate school and real-world application of their knowledge and skills in the diverse and dynamic field of health care.
+Gelting has been teaching in the Department of Rehabilitation Sciences & Technology since spring, 2015, focusing on preparing undergraduate students both for further study in graduate school and real-world application of their knowledge and skills in the diverse and dynamic field of health care.